Triggers tab for creating and managing trigger-based automations.

 Examples

-Ask @coderabbit to create an automation in any channel or DM.
-CodeRabbit Agent walks you through the setup in a thread.
-When you create an automation, it runs once as a trial before activating it, so you can review the output and iterate on the prompt before it starts running on its own.
+Create a scheduled automation in the web app automation editor, or ask@coderabbit to create one in any channel or DM.
+In Slack, CodeRabbit Agent walks you through the setup in a thread.
+When you create an automation conversationally, it runs once as a trial before activating it, so you can review the output and iterate on the prompt before it starts running on its own.

 Triggers

-• Agent instructions: what CodeRabbit Agent should do when the trigger runs
+- Agent instructions: what CodeRabbit Agent should do when the trigger runs, including invoking an existing durable skill so recurring or triggered runs reuse an established procedure

 Slack channel messages

-• A required Bot name field that identifies the Slack bot CodeRabbit should respond to, such as datadog
+- A required Bot name field that identifies the Slack bot CodeRabbit should respond to, such as

 Webhook events